 Soon Colin felt himself being lifted up through the air.
 He was wriggling and fighting and gasping for breath, but he just got his fins tangled in the net.
 Then plop!
 He was dropped, not even into a bucket, but a plastic shopping bag full of water.

 “The indignity of it,” said Colin.
 “Carried to my own funeral in a shopping bag.
 Merry Christmas!”

 It was very dark inside the bag, and he couldn’t see where he was going.
 Then the motion stopped.
 They had arrived.
 He got ready to whack the cook around the face with his tail.

 “At least they will say that Colin the Carp went down fighting,” he said himself.

 The bag turned upside down, and all the water and Colin with it went slopping out

-The cook didn’t make poached carp for the Wicked Queen’s lunch, because when she went back to the pond, Colin had mysteriously disappeared.
-But it didn’t matter, because the Queen decided to skip Christmas all together, and she went up to her room to read up on wicked spells.
+The cook didn’t make poached carp for the wicked queen’s lunch, because when she went back to the pond, Colin had mysteriously disappeared.
+But it didn’t matter, because the queen decided to skip Christmas altogether, and she went up to her room to read up on wicked spells.